Loading...

 How are social security and health insurance contributions for the employees declared and paid?

 Any person working in Bulgaria is subject to social security in the country.
 In this respect the employer, in the capacity as insurer in accordance with art.
 5 of the Social Security Code (SSC), is obliged to withhold and pay social security and health insurance contributions to its employees on a monthly basis.
 The social security and health insurance contributions are due on the total gross remuneration of each employee within the minimum and maximum thresholds set out by law (depending on the economic activity of the employer).
-The minimum social security and health insurance income in Bulgaria for 2021 is BGN 650, and the maximum for 2021 is BGN 3000.
-This means that, if the employee receives remuneration exceeding BGN 3000, he / she owes social security and health insurance contributions only up to the maximum income subject to social security and health insurance – BGN 3000, but may not be insured at a gross monthly remuneration lower than BGN 650.
+The minimum social security and health insurance income in Bulgaria for 2025 is BGN 1077 [*], and the maximum for 2025 is BGN 4130 [*].
+This means that, the employee may not be insured on less than BGN 1.077 [*] monthly gross remuneration (for full-time employment), in the event that the employee receives remuneration exceeding BGN 3000 [*], are owed social security and health insurance contributions only up to the maximum income subject to social security and health insurance – BGN 4.130 [*].

 The monthly contributions include:

-Social security contributions are split between the employer and the employee at a ratio information about which you may find on the NRA site.
+Social security contributions are split between the employer and the employee at a ratio, information about which you may find on the NRA website.

 How is the annual tax restated by the employer?